gogoair/react-combo-select/README.md

 React dropdown for select and multiselect

 ## LATEST
+- Resolving appearing of second select on iPad/Windows IE
 - Added alphanumerical sorting, combination of ordering of stings and number

 ```javascript